vmpjdc/saml-integrator-operator/docs/how-to/contribute.md

   * code quality
   * test coverage
   * user experience for Juju administrators of this charm.
+* Please generate src documentation for every commit.
+See the section below for more details.
 For more details, check our [contibuting guide](https://github.com/canonical/is-charms-contributing-guide/blob/main/CONTRIBUTING.md).

 ## Developing